Emadmasroor/E21-F25/Resources.md

   * [Product page for the Circuit Playground Bluefruit](https://www.adafruit.com/product/4333)
   * [Official Guide for the Circuit Playground Bluefruit](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/overview)

-## Circuit Playground Guide for E21
+## Instructor's Circuit Playground Guide for E21

 To use any of these features, make sure your Python code includes the following line at the top: